wiil4/ACWClothesShop/README.md

 # 2D CLOTHES SHOP SYSTEM

-This is the repository for the Clothes System project.
+This is the repository for a Clothes Shop System feature project.

 ## Requirements